Certificate in Arts, Science and Inclusive Applied Practice

 - To introduce students to academic scholarship, evidence-based interdisciplinary research and university life.

-Full details of the course can be found on the Trinity Centre for People with Intellectual Disabilities website.
+Full details can be found at Trinity Centre for People with Intellectual Disabilities.